JTtime/telematum-screening-frontend/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the homePage.
+Open [http://localhost:3000/clients](http://localhost:3000/clients) with your browser to see the screening frontend demo.

+Other two routes are basically inital attempts to create customTable

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.